-While motor carriers are required by law to carry primary liability insurance for any trucks that drive for them, owner operators who lease onto motor carriers are usually required in the lease agreement to carry non-trucking liability insurance to cover them when they are not driving for the motor carrier.
+While motor carriers are required by law to carry primary liability insurance for any trucks that drive under their authority, owner operators who lease onto motor carriers are usually required in the lease agreement to carry non-trucking liability insurance to cover scenarios where they are not driving for the motor carrier.

 Below we cover everything you need to know about non-trucking liability insurance - including coverage, costs, and the best companies offering NTL insurance.

 For those just looking for a list of top companies, here are our favorites.

 Non-trucking liability insurance (NTL Insurance) is a type of insurance that covers owner operators from liability claims when a truck is being used for personal reasons.

 Most motor carriers will require NTL insurance in their lease agreement so that owner operators don’t make claims against the carrier’s insurance policy while not driving for the motor carrier.

 It’s common to see the terms non-trucking liability insurance and bobtail insurance used interchangeably - these insurance types are usually required by motor carriers to ensure that owner operators are covered by insurance when they’re not driving for the motor carrier.

 But there are key differences between bobtail and non-trucking liability insurance.